Last Updated: 03/05/12 9:47am

 The tempo has calmed down in this match, as you might expect after Tottenham's fourth goal effectively ended the contest.

-Klaic sets Petrov free on the left, the Bulgarian then closes down on goal but smashes his shot straight at Friedel.
+Klasnic sets Petrov free on the left, the Bulgarian then closes down on goal but smashes his shot straight at Friedel.
 The ball goes loose but the hosts can't get a shot off.

 Bale is instrumental as he first exchanges passes with van der Vaart before timing his pass perfectly to Adebayor.
 Adebayor, played onside by Ricketts advances forward, rounds Bogdan before tapping into the empty net.
 Bolton out of sight now.